Via Dolorosa, the path covered with tears

 So when you follow Jesus’s steps around the streets of Jerusalem and visit some places in the Holy Land, you can get the Pilgrim Certificate.

-Usually, if you travel with an organized group, your guide will arrange for this certificate to be issued by the Ministry of Tourism of Israel.
+Usually, if you travel with an organised group, your guide will arrange for this certificate to be issued by the Ministry of Tourism of Israel.
 Also, the Greek Patriarchate issued “gramata”, a kind of confirmation of the adoration of Christ’s tomb and the Holy Land.

-Pilgrim certificate: Natasa Vukovic
+Jerusalem Pilgrim certificate: Natasa Vukovic

 “Hajji” title